vinicius-rob-cunha/kotlin-auto-delete-file/README.md

     file.deleteDirContent()

-this method delete all files inside folder using `Files.walkFileTree`
+this method delete all files and directories inside directory using `Files.walk`

 ## How it works